aphyr/partitions-post/README.markdown

 The partition caused inconsistency in the MySQL database--both between the secondary and primary, and between MySQL and other data stores like Redis.
-Because foreign key relationships were not consistent, Github showed private repositories to the wrong user's dashboards, and incorrectly routed some newly created repos.
+Because foreign key relationships were not consistent, Github showed private repositories to the wrong users' dashboards and incorrectly routed some newly created repos.

 Github thought carefully about their infrastructure design, and were still